LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Composing templates (tags, layouts, includes, etc.)

-Templates being simple functions you can compose them in any way you want.
-Below are a few examples of other common scenarios:
+Templates, being simple functions, can be composed in any way you want.
+Below are a few examples of some common scenarios:

 ### Layout

-Let’s declare a `views/main.scala.html` template that will act as main layout:
+Let’s declare a `views/main.scala.html` template that will act as our main layout:

 ```html
 @(title: String)(content: Html)